Ad Optimization

 An example of a cookie banner with a scrollable text block.

-A slow banner can affect your LCP score in two ways.
-We’ve already discussed the first where it contained the largest text block.
-The second is when the banner’s loading speed is causing other elements to slow down.
+The banner’s loading speed could slow down the load time of other elements.
 In such a case, the LCP element will be delayed, and the score will be hampered.

 The best practice would be to load the banner asynchronously so that the page load is independent of the banner.
 It’ll have a significant impact on your page load speed.
 Just ask your developers to implement asynchronous calling to your consent banner/CMP.
 You can render the banner outside of the viewport and make it slide in as an overlay later.